 Chapel Street itself gets its name from the Chapel of St Anthony, which no longer exists – and most of the street dates back to the mid 18th century.
 Maria Bramwell (mother of the Bronte sisters) lived at no. 25 and you might remember the Admiral Benbow pub as Jim’s father’s inn from the opening lines of Treasure Island.
 And, you’ll find Penzance’s most extravagant building, The Egyptian House which was built in 1812, designed by John Foulston for mineralogist John Lavin and is meant to be a replica of Temple of Hat-hor at Dendra in Egypt

 West Cornwall has always been popular with artists who were traditionally drawn here by the spectacular scenery, today it still hosts a thriving artistic community.
-The town has several small art galleries along the central streets, with the larger Penlee House Gallery exhibiting art from the internationally recognised Newlyn school of art.
+Penzance itself has several small art galleries along the central streets, with the larger Penlee House Gallery exhibiting art from the internationally recognised Newlyn school of art.

 Visit the Scilly Isles.

 Penzance is a good base if you fancy a trip to the Isles of Scilly, either for the day or for an overnight stay.
-From Penzance, you can take the leisurely option and travel by boat to the Isles of Scilly or by the Skybus which flies there from Exeter, Newquay and Land’s End airports.
+From Penzance, you can take the leisurely option and travel by boat to the Isles of Scilly or take the Skybus which flies there from Exeter, Newquay and Land’s End airports.
 There’s a shuttle bus from Penzance station to the airport at Land’s End if you prefer to fly.
 It’s only a 15 minute flight from Land’s End to the Scilly Isles and you’ll be taking a tiny eight seater or 16 seater plane, so it’s an adventure in its own right.

-The Scillonian III Passenger Ferry sets sail from Penzance harbour with the journey taking around three hours – while it’s not far, the waters are very shallow in places and the Passenger Ferry has to travel slowly to avoid being grounded.
+The Scillonian III Passenger Ferry sets sail from Penzance harbour with the journey each way taking around three hours.
+While it’s not far, the waters are very shallow in places and the Passenger Ferry has to travel slowly to avoid being grounded.